DrJessop/yoga-pose/README.md

 serviceWorker.unregister();
 ```

+This file is responsible for rendering the application App that we will be building in the next section. 'document.getElementById("root")' looks for the HTML element that has the Id root (the div tag at the end of index.html) and will render the contents of the application in that tag.

 ### Overview of React and our frontend
 React is a framework that makes it easy for anyone to build an interactive user interface, and was designed for single-page application development.
 The "atoms" of React are called <b>components</b>, which are isolated pieces of code that allow the UI and the code logic to be loosely coupled.
 JSX is a markup language that allows components (code logic rendering) and UI to be merged together in a way that feels super similar to writing pure HTML.
 Therefore, instead of a complete separation of concerns (UI from logic), the motivation behind JSX is that "rendering logic is inherently coupled with the UI".